mwawrzos/training/compliance/compliance_checker/README.md

 ### Existing config files

-    0.6.0/common.yaml        - currently the default config file, checks common fields complience(excluding minigo) and equeues benchmark-specific config file
-    0.6.0/score.yaml         - printing out the score (in sec) from a log of any benchmark - example of how this infrastructure can be used
+    complaince_check_0.6.0/common.yaml        - currently the default config file, checks common fields complience(excluding minigo) and equeues benchmark-specific config file complaince_check_0.6.0/score.yaml         - printing out the score (in sec) from a log of any benchmark - example of how this infrastructure can be used complaince_check_0.6.0/resnet.yaml
-    0.6.0/resnet.yaml
-    0.6.0/ssd.yaml
-    0.6.0/minigo.yaml
-    0.6.0/maskrcnn.yaml
-    0.6.0/gnmt.yaml
-    0.6.0/transformer.yaml
+    complaince_check_0.6.0/ssd.yaml
+    complaince_check_0.6.0/minigo.yaml
+    complaince_check_0.6.0/maskrcnn.yaml
+    complaince_check_0.6.0/gnmt.yaml
+    complaince_check_0.6.0/transformer.yaml

+Directory `hp_extraction_0.6.0` contains rules for summarization of submission logs.
+In addition to the useful functionality, it is a simple example, how to use the compliance checker infrastructure.
+Please see the [hp_extraction README](hp_extraction_0.6.0/README.md) for details.

 ### Implementation details
 Compliance checking is done following below algorithm.
 It will be aborted in case of an error at any phase.